The Joan Davis Show: Production

 Leave It to Joan was the basis for an unsuccessful television pilot, Let's Join Joanie, which was broadcast on January 12, 1951, on CBS.
 The TV version had Davis in the role of a sales clerk in a hat store.

+Critical response

+A review of the July 4, 1949, episode in the trade publication Billboard said the situations in the episode "are just plain contrived and tired".
+The review added that Davis's "talents merit a better break than she's getting."